-Please note: The amount on your original aid offer is based on what you indicated your grade level would be when you completed your FAFSA.
+Please note: The amount on your original aid offer is estimated.
 We will verify your correct grade level prior to processing your loan.
-If your original grade level was incorrect we will send you a revised notification.
-If you advance a grade level at the end of the fall semester, you may be eligible to apply for additional funds based on the loan limits listed below.
-Go to northern .edu/Financial-Aid to request additional loan eligibility for the spring.
+If your original grade level was incorrect, we will send you a revision notification.
+If you advance a grade level between semesters, you may be eligible to apply for additional funds based on the loan limits listed below.
+Go to

+Northern.edu/Financial-Aid to request additional loan eligibility.